HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

+- v0.9.1
+    - Add support for SuperLU_DIST v4.2.
+    - Add pole expansion to C/FORTRAN interfaces to be called separately.

+    - Add EDM and FDM pole expansion interface.

+    - Bug fix: remove a const attribute in CSCToCSR since it is modified by MPI.

 - v0.9.0 (07/15/2015) **Major update**
     - Add parallel selected inversion (PSelInv) for asymmetric matrices.
       The asymmetric matrix can be either structurally symmetric or